 A few simple accessories can make sure your kids stay safe during their adventures in the great outdoors—and give you peace of mind.

 A headlamp makes everything from digging pajamas out of the duffel bag to successfully navigating the route to the bathroom much easier.
-Ones produced especially for kids are sized so that they stay on—and, in patterns like camo and flower power, look super-cool, too.
+Ones produced especially for kids are sized so that they stay on—and, with super bright colorways, look super-cool, too.

 The woods are a big place, and the ability to get your attention right away, no matter where they are, will make your kids—and you—feel much more secure.
 A good safety whistle is the best way to make a lot of noise with a little effort.
 Educate kids about safety and what to do in emergency situations—and equip them with the necessary tools.